Chris Thomsen was named Florida State’s deputy head coach and tight ends coach on Dec. 19, 2019.

 Thomsen coached five different Sun Devil linemen to All-Pac 12 recognition.
 Three of his linemen were drafted as Jamil Douglas was a fourth-round pick by the Miami Dolphins in 2015, Christian Westerman went to the Cincinnati Bengals in the fifth round of the 2016 NFL Draft and Sam Jones was a sixth-round selection by the Denver Broncos in 2018.
 Additionally, Quinn Bailey was a rookie with the Broncos in 2019 and Cohl Cabral was a 2020 signee by the Los Angeles Rams.

 Prior to his time in Tempe, Thomsen spent the 2012 campaign as the offensive line coach at Texas Tech.
 That year, Texas Tech led the Big 12 and ranked second nationally in passing with an average of 355.9 yards per game.
 He was named interim head coach for the Meineke Car Care Bowl of Texas and led the Red Raiders to a 34-31 win over Minnesota.
-He coached Indianapolis Colts third-round pick Le’Raven Clark and free-agent signee LaAdrian Waddle who started as a rookie in 2013 for the Detroit Lions and is in his seventh season in the NFL in 2019.
+He coached Indianapolis Colts third-round pick Le’Raven Clark and free-agent signee LaAdrian Waddle who started as a rookie in 2013 for the Detroit Lions and played seven seasons in the NFL.

 During Thomsen’s time as the head coach at Abilene Christian, he led the Wildcats to a 51-21 record and six straight trips to the Division II playoffs with the 2008 team advancing to the quarterfinal round.
 He was a four-time Lone Star Conference Coach of the Year, receiving the honor in 2006, 2007, 2008 and 2010.
 ACU won Lone Star Conference championships in 2008 and 2010, winning 11 games both seasons.
 Prior to his arrival, the Wildcats had never played in the Division II playoffs and had not won a conference championship since 1977.

-In the second round of the 2008 playoffs, Thomsen oversaw one of the most prolific offensive games in NCAA history.
+In the second round of the 2008 playoffs, Thomsen led ACU to a win in the highest-scoring game in NCAA history.
 His team defeated West Texas A&M 93-68 as the teams combined to break 45 Division II records.
 That year, the Wildcats led the NCAA with 558.8 yards per game and 52.3 points per game.
 In 2007, Abilene Christian ranked first in Division II with an average of 49.2 points per game and second with 544.8 yards per game.

 Thomsen had five draft picks at Abilene Christian.
-Danieal Manning was picked in the second round of the 2006 NFL Draft by the Chicago Bears, becoming the highest ACU pick since 1977 and the first non-division I player taken in 2006.
+Danieal Manning was picked in the second round of the 2006 NFL Draft by the Chicago Bears, the first non-Division I player taken in 2006 and the highest ACU pick since 1977.
 Johnny Knox was a fifth-round selection by Chicago in 2009 and Bernard Scott, who earned the Harlon Hill Trophy as Division II’s MVP in 2008, was taken in 2009’s sixth round by the Cincinnati Bengals.
 Clyde Gates was a fourth-round pick by the Miami Dolphins in 2011, and Daryl Richardson was taken in the seventh round by the St. Louis Rams in 2012.
-He also helped develop wide receiver Taylor Gabriel, who has more than 2,000 career receiving yards and is in his sixth NFL season in 2019, and running back Charcandrick West, who played five seasons with the Kansas City Chiefs.
+He also helped develop wide receiver Taylor Gabriel, who had more than 2,000 career receiving yards in six NFL seasons, and running back Charcandrick West, who played five seasons with the Kansas City Chiefs.

 Before becoming the head coach at Abilene Christian, Thomsen served as Central Arkansas’ offensive line coach and recruiting coordinator in 2003 and 2004.
 He began his coaching career in 1994 as a graduate assistant at Abilene Christian, before spending two seasons as the offensive line coach and one as the defensive line coach.
 He was named the Wildcats’ offensive coordinator in 1998.
 After spending one season away from football, he got back into coaching as the offensive coordinator at Wichita Falls High School in 2001 and 2002.